STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Dataset Details

-\paragraph{Movie Genre Distribution.} Each movie is annotated with up to three genre labels (primary, secondary, and tertiary), provided as descriptive metadata and not used as supervision in any STAGE task.
-To reduce sparsity and improve interpretability, we adopt a consolidated genre taxonomy in which low-frequency stylistic or thematic variants are merged into their parent genres (e.g., mystery/suspense/psychological into \textit{Thriller}; noir into \textit{Crime}; satire into \textit{Comedy}; legal/political into \textit{Social Issues}).
-Table~\ref{tab:genre_statistics} reports the genre distribution aggregated across all annotation slots (up to three per movie) over both English and Chinese films.
-Because a movie may have multiple genre labels, counts and proportions do not sum to the number of movies.
+\paragraph{Movie Genre Distribution.} Each movie is annotated with up to three genre labels used only as descriptive metadata.
+To reduce sparsity, low-frequency stylistic variants are merged into parent genres.
+Table~\ref{tab:genre_statistics} reports the aggregated distribution across all genre annotation slots, so counts do not sum to the number of movies.

-Figure~\ref{fig:genre_wordcloud} provides a complementary visualization of the same distribution, where label size reflects relative frequency.
+\paragraph{Release-Year Distribution.} The 151 screenplays span releases from 1931 to 2023.
+The English subset ($n=109$) ranges from 1931 to 2015, with a median release year of 2001; the Chinese subset ($n=42$) ranges from 1979 to 2023, with a median of 2011.5.
+Figure~\ref{fig:release_year_distribution} reports decade-level proportions within each language, rather than raw counts, because the two subsets differ in size.
+These metadata characterize the corpus's temporal coverage; the paired pseudonymization and closed-book analyses provide the direct tests of work- identity effects.

-\paragraph{Screenplay Length and Scene Count Distribution.} STAGE consists of full-length movie screenplays with substantial variation in both narrative length and structural complexity.
-For each movie, we measure screenplay length as the total number of words in the screenplay text (\texttt{word\_count} in the metadata) and structural complexity as the number of scenes (\texttt{num\_scenes} in the metadata).
-Table~\ref{tab:length_statistics} reports summary statistics (min/max and mean) for English films, Chinese films, and the combined dataset.
-Overall, screenplay lengths range from 2{,}381 to 83{,}562 words, and scene counts range from 12 to 373 scenes, indicating substantial variation in both long-context difficulty and structural complexity.
-This diversity supports evaluation under a wide spectrum of narrative lengths, from relatively compact scripts to extremely long and structurally dense screenplays.
+\paragraph{Screenplay Length and Scene Count Distribution.} We measure screenplay length as the total word count of scene titles, subtitles, and contents in the locally materialized screenplay records, and structural complexity as the number of scene records.
+Table~\ref{tab:length_statistics} reports summary statistics by language; screenplay lengths range from 12{,}702 to 70{,}832 words and scene counts from 12 to 600.